I had lunch last week with two friends who opened their own salons last year.

 17. Will you have access to a basement or storage?

 You want your salon space to be clean.
 But to enable that, you’ll need room for storage.
-You’ll need to fit storage into your salon layout for the items you use regularly.
-But a separate storage room will be very valuable for you.
+You’ll need to fit storage for the items you use regularly into your salon layout.
+But a separate storage room would be very valuable to you.

 18. Is the building in need of repairs?